MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-sql-introduction.md

 ---
-title: Microsoft Defender for Azure SQL - the benefits and features
+title: Benefits and features of Microsoft Defender for Azure SQL
-description: Learn how Microsoft Defender for Azure SQL protects your Azure SQL databases. ms.date: 03/12/2024 ms.topic: overview ms.custom: references_regions ms.author: dacurwin
+description: Learn how Microsoft Defender for Azure SQL helps you discover, track, and mitigate vulnerabilities, and alerts you to potential threats. ms.date: 03/12/2024 ms.topic: overview ms.custom: references_regions ms.author: dacurwin
 author: dcurwin
+#customer intent: As a database administrator, I want to understand the benefits and features of Microsoft Defender for Azure SQL so that I can protect my databases effectively.
 ---

 # Overview of Microsoft Defender for Azure SQL